Japan Ski/Snowboard FAQs: Which Resort is Best For You?

 No. Compared to North America, Europe, New Zealand and Australia, skiing and snowboarding in Japan is relatively cheap.
-Lift passes vary across resorts but are typically between JPY3500 to JPY5500 (the equivalent of around USD32 to USD50) with cheaper per day prices available with multi-day tickets or all-inclusive packages.
+Lift passes vary across resorts but are typically between JPY3500 to JPY6500 (approx. USD$25 to USD$50) with cheaper per day prices available with multi-day tickets or all-inclusive packages.
 Put simply, when you considered the quality of the resorts and the cheap prices of their lift passes, it’s hard to beat Japan for the overall experience.

 Which area has the most ski resorts?

 Nagano Prefecture is home to 85 ski resorts the most of any area in Japan.
 When combined with nearby Niigata – which has 48 – the combined area of Nagano and Niigata has 133 resorts.
 In comparison, Hokkaido has a still very healthy 51 resorts.

 Which is the best ski area in Japan – Nagano or Hokkaido?

 This is the age-old question… ultimately, both are excellent so it comes down to what you want.
 The ski resorts of Hokkaido typically enjoy a longer season, more snow and what many people will argue is the best powder in the world!
 Nagano has more resorts, higher resorts, steeper terrain, excellent snow, more bluebird days and is much closer to Tokyo and Japan’s other major cities.
 Nagano also borders Niigata and other regions with many ski resorts and can be reached quickly using the Shinkansen/Bullet Train from Tokyo or other rapid services from Nagoya, Kyoto and Osaka meaning that it’s easy to move around and combine your skiing and snowboarding with a broader Japan adventure.